 Visiting Bighorn Canyon

 The Bighorn Canyon National Recreation Area is divided into two districts, each with its own visitor’s center and entrance.
-Each district has its unique features and things to do.
-The northern district is located near Fort Smith, Montana, and is about an hour and a half from Billings.
+Each section has its unique features and things to do.
+The northern community is located near Fort Smith, Montana, and is about an hour and a half from Billings.
 The visitor’s center is open seasonally from Memorial Day through Labor Day.
 The park itself is open every day of the year.
 The southern district is located in Wyoming.
 It takes about three hours to drive between the sections, so it’s essential to plan your visit accordingly.

 Natural wonders abound near Billings, MT